The computational complexity of knot genus in a fixed 3-manifold

 where $i$ is the inclusion (well-defined by (3)) and $\pi$ is the radial projection onto the $(d-1)$-dimensional sphere $S^{d-1}$.
-We verify that the composition $\pi \circ i$ is a homeomorphism. \item We verify that the list of faces of $\partial B_{\bar{x}}$ is complete. \end{enumerate}
+We verify that the composition $\pi \circ i$, and hence $i$, is a homeomorphism.
+In the next two steps, we verify that the cell structure of $P$ agrees with the facial structure of $\partial B_{\bar{x}}$. \item We verify that each element of $\mathcal{F}$ (including the elements of $V$) is sent by the map $i$ to a face of $\partial B_{\bar{x}}$. \item We verify that the list of faces of $\partial B_{\bar{x}}$ is equal to $\mathcal{F}$. \end{enumerate}

-\textbf{Step 1: A basis for $W$}\\ By Theorem \ref{Thm:BasisForW}, there is a collection $w_1, \cdots, w_r$ of integral cocycles that forms a basis for the subspace $W$ of $H^1(X; \mathbb{R})$ consisting of classes with Thurston norm zero and that satisfies $\sum_i C_{\mathrm{dig}}(w_i) \leq O(|\mathcal{T}|^2)$.
+\textbf{Step 1: A basis for $W$}\\ By Theorem \ref{Thm:BasisForW}, there is a collection $w_1, \cdots, w_r$ of integral cocycles that forms a basis for the subspace $W$ of $H^1(X; \mathbb{R})$ consisting of classes with Thurston norm zero and that satisfies $\sum_i C_{\mathrm{dig}}(w_i) \leq O(|\mathcal{T}|^3)$.
 We assume that these simplicial cocycles are given to us non-deterministically.
 We can certify that the elements $w_1, \cdots, w_r$ have Thurston norm zero, using Theorem \ref{lackenby}.